vdotok/IOS-one2one/README.md

 *Please be noted that iOSSDKStreaming does not work for iOS Simulator*

 To run on a real device:

-  * Connect your device with MacBook
+  * Select your Team and setup your bundle identifier like `com.company.appname`
-  * Select your device from the dropdown menu in Xcode
+  * Select your device from the dropdown menu in Xcode, click on play button on xcode toolbar

 For details on how to run application on a real device, please [click here](https://codewithchris.com/deploy-your-app-on-an-iphone/) to follow instructions.